Impact story

 Better seeds for more food in Africa

-Quality seed, higher yields and better living conditions.
-Wageningen scientists work with local farmers, businesses, NGOs, governments and research institutes towards structural improvements in the African seed sector, which prompts a stream of positive changes.
+1 in 10 people worldwide have too little to eat.
+Access to quality seed ensures food security, higher yields, and better living conditions for local farmers.
+Wageningen scientists work with local farmers, businesses, NGOs, governments, and research institutes towards structural improvements in the African seed sector, prompting positive change.

-Farmers in African nations are often sold bad or ‘fake’ seed.
+Farmers in African nations are often sold bad or fake seed.
 This is one of the reasons their yields are lower than they could be.
-Low-quality seeds or plant varieties are responsible for at least 50% of lower yields, resulting in tens of millions of euros in losses.
+Low-quality seeds and plant varieties are responsible for at least 50% lower yields, resulting in tens of millions of euros in losses.

 Several fronts

-Through the national Integrated Seed Sector Development (ISSD)-projects in Ethiopia and Uganda, the partners work towards an international collaboration between twelve sub-Saharan nations.
-Thanks to their efforts in Ethiopia, no less than four million households were able to acquire quality seeds.
-By testing 343 varieties of twenty crops among fifteen thousand farmers – half of which are women – many households have gained access to varieties better adapted to the changing climate.
+The partners are making significant inroads through national Integrated Seed Sector Development (ISSD) projects in Ethiopia and Uganda and working towards an international collaboration with twelve sub-Saharan African nations.
+Thanks to their efforts in Ethiopia, more than four million households acquired quality seeds.
+ISSD projects have tested 343 varieties of twenty different crops among 15,000 farmers – half of whom are women This has increased local food production and food security and given many households access to plant varieties adapted to the changing climate.

-Impact evaluations show that the farmers’ living conditions are significantly improved when they use quality seeds.
-The extra income thus generated allows them to build better homes or pay for their children’s schooling.
+Impact evaluations showed that the farmers’ living conditions significantly improved when using quality seeds.
+The extra income generated allowed them to build better homes or pay for their children’s schooling.
 Want to learn more about how WUR can play a key part in collaboration for societal impact?
 Contact us!